You might imagine that we work with quite a few people nearing retirement.

-As you are considering retirement and how much money you’ll need, consider first, what you want to be doing on day 1 of that last 8,000 + days and also what day 3,000 might look like.
-There’s a lot to consider in the way of costs in retirement…lifestyle, health, income, taxes, legacy, longevity.
+Are you considering retirement and how much money you’ll need?
+Consider first, what you want to be doing on day 1 of that last 8,000 + days and also what day 3,000 might look like.
+Then, there’s a lot to consider in the way of costs in retirement…lifestyle, health, income, taxes, legacy, longevity.

-Take the time to contemplate, discuss—and even write down—how you envision your longevity lifestyle in retirement.
-With this information, you’ll have a better understanding of how much money you’ll actually need and be able to set a plan in motion.
+Next, take the time to contemplate, discuss—and even write down—how you envision your longevity lifestyle in retirement.
+Once you have this information, you’ll have a better understanding of how much money you’ll actually need.
+And, you’ll be able to set a plan in motion.

 Nothing is intended to be, and should not be taken to be, investment, accounting, tax or legal advice.
 If you would like investment, accounting, tax or legal advice, you should consult with your own financial advisors, accountants or attorneys regarding your individual circumstances and needs.
 No advice may be rendered by Lenity Financial, Inc. unless a client service agreement is in place.

 MIT Age-Lab – The Longevity Economy, author Dr. Joseph Coughlin, Founder/Director